Stanbic Holdings Plc

-Stanbic Holdings Plc, formerly known as CfC Stanbic Holdings Limited, is a financial services organization in Kenya.
-The Group's headquarters are located in Nairobi, Kenya, with subsidiaries in Kenya and South Sudan.
+Stanbic Holdings Plc, formerly known as CfC Stanbic Holdings Limited, is a Kenyan financial services organization with headquarters in Nairobi, Kenya, with subsidiaries in Kenya and South Sudan.
 Stanbic Holdings is a member of the Standard Bank Group, a financial services giant based in South Africa.
 The institution is licensed and governed by the Central Bank of Kenya, the national banking regulator.